3liz/lizmap-documentation/source/publish/lizmap_plugin/atlas.rst

 Atlas options:

 * check if you want to open the atlas tool when you open your project
-* you can chose the size of the atlas dock (20%-50%)
-* you can select the duration between each step when your atlas is in auto-play mode
+* you can select the duration between each step when your atlas is in auto-play mode for the first layer of the table
 * check if you want to launch the auto-play mode when you open your project